jakeybob/covid19-scotland/README.md

 Note: the line fit and confidence intervals are calculated by the *R* default `stat_smooth` function and are intended to provide a rough first order guide!

 Looking at the UK and England data we could (arguably ... tentatively) conclude that the peak daily deaths was reached around April 15th.
-The argument for the other home nations is currently much less convincing.
-Visually from the previous plot it looks like Northern Ireland is still increasing, while Scotland and Wales remain relatively level.
+The argument for the other home nations is currently (as of May 1st) much less convincing.

 ## Scotland's Daily Hospital Deaths (European comparisons)